‘Bold And The Beautiful’ Spoilers For Friday, September 14: Bill Plays Hardball, Katie Refuses To Wait [Video]

 Bold and the Beautiful spoilers for Friday, September 14 promise that Katie (Heather Tom) will experience an emotional rollercoaster as she reflects on Bill’s broken promises.
-Inquisitr also reports that her emotions will also be swept up when Thorne (Ingo Rademacher) proposes to her.
+The Inquisitr also reports that her emotions will also be swept up when Thorne (Ingo Rademacher) proposes to her.
 B&B spoiler video shows that Bill decides that it’s time to play hardball.

 Katie’s Not Waiting For Bill’s Promises Anymore